ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Read it here for free</blockquote>

 <h3>4.
-Avoid eval() and with: Best Practices for Cleaner JavaScript Code - <a href="https://medium.com/@ishwardatt/avoid-eval-and-with-best-practices-for-cleaner-javascript-code-849c539e871b" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript for Pros: Advanced Tips with Real-World Code Snippets - <a href="https://medium.com/@it.works/typescript-for-pros-advanced-tips-with-real-world-code-snippets-e1e00d3c4233" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ishwar Datt Mishra`**
+✍️ **posted by `Chris Chin`**

-<blockquote>Scope in JavaScript is primarily determined during the compilation phase, establishing a predictable structure that the program will follow…</blockquote>
+<blockquote>TypeScript offers advanced features that can elevate your development, especially in full-stack applications.
+In this blog, we’ll explore…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisyjelagat/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>